 @ Psyche - A winsome but unstable magess, Psyche comes with a mixed bag of chaotic spells and a nasty dagger.

 @ Maurice - A sly thief capable of pick-pocketing his foes mid-combat.

 @ Erica - An adventuress found in the mid-game; hydra-slayers everywhere covet her flaming blade.

-@ Josephine - A withered, decaying necromancer with an escort of wraiths.
+@ Josephine - A withered, decaying necromancer who travels with an entourage of wraiths.

 @ Louise - A sorceress who spent far too long in the Abyss and is eager for others to share her fate.